wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/3-confirm-tenant-attach-prerequisites.md

 ### Confirm user accounts are synced

 For a user account to trigger device actions, the user account must be synced to Azure Active Directory from Active Directory (hybrid identity).
-To discover and sync your accounts, you can use either [Azure Active Directory user discovery](/mem/configmgr/core/servers/deploy/configure/about-discovery-methods#azureaddisc) or [Active Directory user discovery](/mem/configmgr/core/servers/deploy/configure/about-discovery-methods#bkmk_aboutUser).
+To discover and sync your accounts, you can use either [Azure Active Directory user discovery](/mem/configmgr/core/servers/deploy/configure/about-discovery-methods#azureaddisc), or you can use [Active Directory user discovery](/mem/configmgr/core/servers/deploy/configure/about-discovery-methods#bkmk_aboutUser).

 > [!NOTE]
-> If you are using Configuration Manager version 2010 or earlier, you can discover user accounts with both [Azure Active Directory user discovery](/mem/configmgr/core/servers/deploy/configure/about-discovery-methods#azureaddisc) and [Active Directory user discovery](/mem/configmgr/core/servers/deploy/configure/about-discovery-methods#bkmk_aboutUser).
+> If you are using Configuration Manager version 2010 or earlier, you must discover user accounts with both [Azure Active Directory user discovery](/mem/configmgr/core/servers/deploy/configure/about-discovery-methods#azureaddisc) and [Active Directory user discovery](/mem/configmgr/core/servers/deploy/configure/about-discovery-methods#bkmk_aboutUser).